Equivocatorrr/AzCore/README.md

 $ sudo apt-get install libvulkan-dev
 ```
 Alternatively, you can grab the Vulkan SDK from [LunarG.](https://www.lunarg.com/vulkan-sdk/)
 *Note that using the Vulkan SDK requires setting the environment variable `LINUX_VULKAN_SDK` to the path of the SDK's root folder, or specifying the path when calling `build.sh`.
-Likewise, the environment variable `WIN32_VULKAN_SDK` that can be set for cross-compiling to Windows.*
+Likewise, the environment variable `WIN32_VULKAN_SDK` can be set for cross-compiling to Windows.*

+Also note that you only need the development package from your distribution *OR* the SDK and **not both.** *When using the development packages, you don't need to set any environment variables.*

 #### Building
 This project is built using CMake, but to keep things simple and easy, I've written a script to handle everything cleanly.
 Just calling: `$ ./build.sh` should tell you what the script can do for you.